luyadev/luya/docs/guide/luya-package-dev.md

 ```

 4) In order to test the blocks you can register with Composer https://getcomposer.org/doc/05-repositories.md#path or provide the CMS admin the path to the blocks `'cmsadmin' => ['blocks' => 'path/to/blocks/src']]`.
-5) Now you should commit and push the code to github and register the package on packagist: https://packagist.org/packages/submit
+5) Now you should commit and push the code to GitHub and register the package on packagist: https://packagist.org/packages/submit

 ## Composer definition informations